-One aspect that some bloggers always trip up on is where to get high-quality, beautiful images for your site if you are not a photographer, don’t know anyone who is, or can’t afford to pay for a professional one.
-This is where free stock photo sites come in.
+One aspect that some bloggers always trip up on is where to get high-quality, beautiful images for your site – that are royalty free.
+If you are not a photographer, don’t know anyone who is, or can’t afford to pay for a professional one, this is where free stock photo sites come in.

 These sites are jam-packed with millions of very well curated stock photos covering hundreds and hundreds of topics.
 These photos are free to download and license, and you can use them on your site.

 A few free stock photo websites you can use are: